 I decided to switch doctors.
 They still didn’t tell me what was wrong.
 After going to this new doctor a few times after getting blood work taken the nurse suggested I get a lactose intolerance test.
 The nurse!
 So I brought it up to my new doctor and he said it really didn’t sound like I had it but lets go ahead and take the test.
 I knew something was wrong with me; know one should be doubling over in agony almost daily.

 I have lost 15 pounds in the last one and a half months partially from not being able to eat much do to my stomach being upset and the other because I quit dairy.
 I am supposed to take these lactose pills every time I eat anything but they make me sick.
 So I have decided I will just cut it out of my diet all together.
-I have felt so much better since doing that too.
+And I have felt so much better since doing that!